2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 2. What grade does a 2009 Log Cabin Penny need to be worth more than face value?

 For circulation strikes, meaningful premiums generally begin at MS65 and above.
 Coins grading below MS65 are rarely worth more than face value, as the high production numbers mean lower-grade survivors are plentiful.
-Color designation also matters — RD examples at the same numerical grade will always command more than RB or BN coins.
+Color designation also matters — RD (Red) examples at the same numerical grade will always command more than RB (Red-Brown) or BN (Brown) coins.

 3. Is the 2009 Log Cabin Penny part of a larger set?